Apple on a Roll, Apple TV+ and Streaming Video, with John Martellaro - ACM 527

-John Martellaro joins Bryan Chaffin to discuss Apple recent roll when it comes to launching new products.
+John Martellaro joins Bryan Chaffin to discuss Apple’s recent roll when it comes to launching new products.
 They also talk about Apple TV+ and the other streaming video services, which are seeing a bit of a book thanks for shelter-in-place orders—including what it means for the future.

 Download: MP3 Version (AAC Version Coming Soon)

-John Martellaro joins Bryan Chaffin to discuss Apple recent roll when it comes to launching new products.
+John Martellaro joins Bryan Chaffin to discuss Apple’s recent roll when it comes to launching new products.
 They also talk about Apple TV+ and the other streaming video services, which are seeing a bit of a book thanks for shelter-in-place orders—including what it means for...

 Sponsors